TheCandidStartup/TheCandidStartup.github.io/_drafts/jekyll-pagination-tagging.md

 Doing it by hand is particularly awkward due to the way that Jekyll manages tags.
 You tag a post by adding a white space separated list of tags as a `tags` property in the front matter.
 Jekyll processes all the tagged pages to create a global list of all tags in `site.tags`.
 For each tag you get access to the name and a list of posts with that tag.
 So far so good.
 Presumably I can write liquid expressions like `site.tags | sort: "pages.size" | map "name"` to get a list of tag names in popularity order?

 Well, no. Each tag in the `site.tags` array is itself an array with two elements.
 The first element is the name and the second is an array of pages.
-Which as well as being clunky, is immensely frustrating because you can't use any of the nice liquid filters that operate on arrays of objects.
+This is both clunky and immensely frustrating because you can't use any of the nice liquid filters that operate on arrays of objects.
 One of the limitations of jekyll is that you can't define objects yourself, you only have access to the ones provided by core jekyll and plugins.
 So, you can't make your life easier by building your own collection of tag objects.

 You also can't generate a page per tag without using a script or plugin.
 If you use a script or plugin, it won't be supported by GitHub pages.
 I needed to manually create a page for each topic.